Who’s Alexei Navalny, and why are Russians protesting? A primer

 Where the protests happened, and why

-Tens of thousands of protesters took to the streets across Russia on Sunday in the biggest show of defiance since 2011-2012 anti-government protests.
-The protests were led by Alexei Navalny, a charismatic opposition leader.
+Tens of thousands of protesters took to the streets across Russia on Sunday to demonstrate against government corruption, in the biggest show of defiance since 2011-2012 anti-government protests.
+The protests were led by the anti-corruption foundation of opposition leader Alexei Navalny.

-Moscow’s protests coincided with similar rallies in 99 cities across the country, according to the organizer, Mr. Navalny’s anti-corruption foundation.
+Moscow’s protests coincided with similar rallies in 99 cities across the country, according to Mr. Navalny’s foundation.
 The demonstrations included areas that typically produce a high vote for President Vladimir Putin, from Siberia’s Chita to Dagestan’s Makhachkala.

 Russian state television completely ignored the protests in their broadcasts on Sunday, and authorities didn’t comment on it in any way.